magicznykacpur/starship-fighters-backend/README.md

 ## Testing

-Please read below to make sure test can be ran with one command
+Please read below to make sure test can be ran with one command `npm run test`

-- create a `test.env` file with those variables:

-`DATABASE_URL="postgresql://postgres:postgres@localhost:5443/starship-fighters-test"`
-`COMPOSE_IGNORE_ORPHANS=true`

-- run `npm run test`

 I chose Prisma as an ORM for this project.
 Prisma doesn't support running migrations programatically, and I wanted to test the services and resolvers on an actual running